 External pumps are great for ponds that are 1000 gallons or more.
 They can circulate a higher volume of water with a lower energy cost overall than their submersible counterparts but tend to generate more noise and are more complex to install and maintain.
 Self-priming pumps that are able to draw their own water tend to be better than ones that aren’t.
 This is because the pump can burn itself out if there’s a loss of power.
 You can help alleviate this concern by installing a check valve on the pump.
 And probably the best example of such a pump is Alpine Corporation PAL3100 Pump.

 Magnetic drive pumps utilize an electrical charge to create a magnetic field.
 This causes the impeller’s magnet to rotate and pump water.
 These types of pumps are highly energy-efficient and are completely sealed, removing the need for additional lubrication.
 However, they do not generate head heights or lift height, which makes them unsuitable for fountains or lifted waterfall effects.

 Direct drive pumps have an enclosed motor powered by electricity, which is how the impeller shaft gets turns.
-Unlike the magnetic drive pumps, these are excellent for fountains and waterfalls, as they can get more significant head height.
+Unlike the magnetic drive pumps, these are excellent for pound fountains and waterfalls, as they can get more significant head height.
 These are usually more expensive to operate, though, and are also not easy to repair.
 Some models also have their motor sealed in an oil-filled shell, which could lead to risks of contamination and even a danger of death if you have any aquatic animals like fish or amphibians in your pond.

 The power of your pond pump is measured in gallons per hour (GPH) rating, but some larger models of pumps may also include a horsepower (HP) rating.
 The pump’s manufacturer will typically break down the power of each size pump.